-Our Color Series is an exploration of the meaning and connotations of color in culture and business.
+An exploration of the meaning and connotations of the color blue in culture and business.

 Blue: the most common color in financial services.
 A look at fifty top financial services brands found almost half had blue logos and another seven had blue elements in their logos.
 We weren’t too surprised with this result: blue is actually a great color.
 As we examined in our last Color Series post, blue is associated with exactly what you want in a financial services firm: stability, integrity, and trust, to name a few.
 Interestingly, similarities among financial services brands go beyond identity.
 As we explored in a recent post, many of these brands have been built around the same core attributes as well: integrity, trust, experience.